fdeak/openbox-desktop/README.md

   - provide an install script to install the necessary packages
   - provide config files to complete the desktop

-- lot things are stolen from bunsenlabs linux
+- lot of things are stolen from bunsenlabs linux
   - differences from bunsen
     - lxsession-logout